Nursing diagnosis type 1 diabetes

 What are the common symptoms of type 1 diabetes?

 Symptoms of T1DM include increased thirst and frequent urination.
-You might also feel hungrier and lose weight without trying.
+You may also feel hungrier and unintentionally lose weight.
 Fatigue, blurred vision, and slow-healing wounds are other signs.
 Severe cases can lead to diabetic ketoacidosis (DKA).

 What are the risk factors for developing type 1 diabetes?

-Family history is a risk factor for T1DM.
-Children of affected parents have a higher risk.
+Family history is a risk factor for type 1 diabetes mellitus (T1DM).
+Children of affected parents have a higher risk of developing the condition.
 Genetic markers and viral infections also play a role.

 What are the primary nursing concerns for managing type 1 diabetes?